ssec/polar2grid/doc/source/verification/abi_verification.rst

 The natural color image is created by combining ABI Band 2 (.64 micron), Band 3 (.86 micron) and Band 5 (1.6 micron) reflectances.
-Both true and natural color images are sharpened to 500 m spatial resolution by using the textual information provided by Band 2 (.64 micron).
+Both true and natural color images are sharpened to 500 m spatial resolution by using the textural information provided by Band 2 (.64 micron).

 If the ABI Geo2Grid processing script runs normally, it will return